What Is Fentanyl?

 Since Fentanyl is extremely potent, people often misjudge the amount used, and overdose becomes more likely.

-Naturally, drugs mixed with heroin do not undergo a standard process.
+Naturally, street drugs mixed with heroin do not undergo a standard process.

 The amount of Fentanyl mixed with street heroin is unpredictable, and will vary dramatically, in each individual situation.